mgorav/openfaas-springboot-graalvm/README.md

 - spring native

 Write your business loginc in function, i.e. just provide implementation of RequestHandler.
-By DI, the implementation relayed from the function REST class.
+By DI, the implementation relayed to the function from REST class.

 Hence, just code, function - RequestHandler, DO NOT worry about the docker,k8s etc.